crossuo/crossuo/docs/CONTRIBUTING/Compiling.md

 #### Building

-On Windows, to generate the Visual Studio solution, go inside your cloned OrionUO folder and do:
+On Windows, to generate the Visual Studio solution, go inside your cloned CrossUO folder and do:

 ```bat
 md build